adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ## 2.1 Making/editing fonts

-### `autohint`/`psautohint`
+### `psautohint`

-This program is the Adobe auto-hinter.
+This program is the Adobe auto-hinter and lives in [its own project repo](https://github.com/adobe-type-tools/psautohint).
+It is used by several ADFDKO tools and is installed automatically via AFDKO's project requirements.

 It can be applied to both OpenType/CFF and Type 1 fonts.
 Works with Type 1 and OpenType/CFF fonts only.
-It uses Just van Rossum's [`fontTools`](https://github.com/fonttools/fonttools) Python package for accessing and changing the font data.

 ### `makeotf`